Terms & Conditions

 - We can only limit our liability to the extent the law allows.
 In particular, we cannot limit our liability for death or personal injury caused by our negligence.
 Our maximum liability to you shall not exceed 2 times the annual fees as set out in the Agreement.

-- You agree to hold us harmless and indemnify us against any misrepresentation, whether intentional or unintentional, supplied to us orally or in writing in connection with this agreement.
-You have agreed that you will not bring any claim in connection with services provided to you by us against any of our employees on a personal basis.
+- You agree to hold harmless and indemnify us against any misrepresentation, whether intentional or unintentional, supplied to us orally or in writing in connection with this agreement.
+You have agreed that you will not bring any claim in connection with services provided to you by the firm against any of our employees on a personal basis.

 - You agree the Company directors will give their personal guarantees that in the event the Company is unable to pay the outstanding fees to Target Accounting; they will settle the outstanding personally.

-- The results provided by any accounting software do not constitute advice and are only intended to support and aid discussion between a Financial Adviser and their client(s), or for independent use by Customers.
+- The results provided by any accounting software do not constitute advice and are only intended to support and aid the protection needs discussion between a Financial Adviser and their client(s), or for independent use by Customers.
 From time to time updates to any software application may be issued.

 - Whilst considerable care has been taken to ensure the information/calculation contained within accounting software used is accurate and up to date, no warranty is given as to the accuracy or completeness of any information and no liability accepted for loss, damages or expenses which you may suffer or incur directly or indirectly through your access and use of this application.